 The DHHS Controller's Office is responsible for submitting a Financial Status Report 269 to the Federal Grants Management Officer for documentation of federal funds expended according to the DHHS Cash Management Policy.
-Not applicable at the local level.

 E. ELIGIBILITY

 Admission Preference

 Each individual seeking treatment for a substance use disorder in programs funded in whole or in part by SAPTBG funds must be admitted in the following order: